tobyweston/blog/source/_posts/2016-03-23-homebrew-temperature-logger.md

 1. Decide if you will be running the temperature-machine as a **server** or **client**.

     If you have a single machine, you want a **server**.
-If you already have a server running and you're adding another machine, set it up as a as **client**.
+If you already have a server running and you're adding another machine, set it up as a **client**.

-    Run the following before you startup the temperature-machine for the first time (if you see an error about `port already in use`, try again until it works).
+    Run the following command (if you see an error about `port already in use`, try again until it works).

     ```
     temperature-machine --init